1. General provisions

 6. Refusal of accreditation

 6.1.
-The Organizer have the right to refuse accreditation:
+The Event’s organisers have the right to refuse accreditation:

 - to persons who are not media representatives under article 2.1 of the present Rules;

-- receive information on the event’s official information (press releases, business programme, list of participants, demonstration events, etc.);
+- receive information on the Event (press releases, business programme, list of participants, demonstration events, etc.);

-- submit applications to the Press Centre for interviews with Organizers and participants;
+- submit applications to the Event Press Centre for interviews with Event organisers and participants;

 - to attend open events in the conference halls or in specially equipped rooms, excluding those cases when press admission is restricted for security reasons or the room capacity being inadequate;